TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Flag: show spectator in past

+- Theory: weak clients don't catch up with the steps they have to re-simulate after desyncing
+	- Why would they then be able to do so on connection init?

+- Treat holster as last setup flag?

+- Use debug mode to simulate a slow computer

+- Radar
+	- Also show bomb

+- friendlies off-screen indicators
+	- meters instead of pixels, because of varying levels of zoom

+- Stress test connection under desyncs
+- Fix spectator to show the past

+- Crash when turning on drawing of cast raycasts

 - Communicate with the server somehow from localhost?
 - At some point we might want to give different jitter buffer length values to 60tick and 128tick